What Is PCI Compliance & How Does It Affect Your Business?

 Table of Contents

 What Does PCI Stand For?

-PCI is an even more shortened version of the acronym PCI-DSS, which stands for Payment Card Industry-Data Security Standard.
-The regulatory standards established by the Payment Card Industry Security Standards Council, the governing body for all matters PCI, aim to protect sensitive data through the entire payment life cycle.
+PCI stands for a shortened version of the acronym PCI-DSS, which stands for Payment Card Industry-Data Security Standard.
+The regulatory standards established by the Payment Card Industry Security Standards Council (the governing body for all PCI-related matters) aim to protect sensitive credit card data through the entire payment processing cycle.

 If you accept credit card payments (even just over the phone or once in a while), PCI compliance applies to you.
 Any organization or seller, regardless of size, that accepts, stores, processes, and transmits cardholder data during a credit card transaction is on the hook as far as preventing fraud and data breaches.
-The set of guidelines from the PCI Council can help you keep this data safe, so following these guidelines are a good thing for your business — really!
+The required procedures established by the PCI Council minimize the chances of a data breach, protecting you, your business, and (most importantly) your customers.

-Before we go onto the “how” when it comes to becoming PCI compliant, let’s take a look at the “who,” “what,” and “why” of PCI.
+Before we go onto the “how” of becoming PCI compliant, let’s take a look at the “who,” “what,” and “why” of PCI.
 You’ll have a much better understanding of the landscape when you have this bit of knowledge under your belt.

 The five major credit card brands got together to form the PCI Security Standards Council in 2006.
-The founding members of the council, which began over a decade ago, include:
+The founding members of the council include:

 - American Express

 - Visa, Inc.

 Representatives from the five major payment brands make up the Executive Committee, and as you can imagine, these folks are the ones who set up the policies that form the rules we all must follow when we accept credit cards from their respective brands.
 Other large brands contribute to the council in a consulting role, too.
 Square (see our review), one of the largest payment services providers (PSPs), also sits on the board to help formulate policy pertaining to new technology and updating best practices.